 There is a small Kum Mun population in Laos, a bigger one in Vietnam and a much bigger one in China.

 We know very little about the Kum Mun, but most likely their lives are much like the other ethnic groups of Vietnam, Laos and southwestern China.

 The Kim Mun believe that when bad people die they go to a terrible place, their perception of hell - a thick, dark forest with no villages or clearings.
-It is believed that good people will go to one of several levels of heaven, depending on how much care their eldest son gives the spirit of his dead parent.
+They believe that good people will go to one of several levels of heaven, depending on how much care their eldest son gives the spirit of his dead parent.
 The Kim Mun worship their ancestors by sacrificing pigs three times each year to honor them.

-There are a few believers among the Kim Mun.
-Pray they will become well grounded in the faith, sure of their relationship with Christ, growing in righteousness.
+Pray the few believers among the Kim Mun will become well-grounded in the faith, sure of their relationship with Christ and growing in righteousness.

 |Profile Source: Joshua Project|

 |Alternate Names||Asian Yao; Dao; Highland Yao; Kem Mun; Lan Dian; Lanten; Lantien; Lenten; Lowland Yao|